craig-br/backstage-plugins-ansible/image_mode/quadlet/ARCHITECTURE.md

-# RHDH Quadlet Architecture
+# Self-Service Automation Portal (Quadlet) Architecture

-This document explains the architectural design and technical details of the RHDH Quadlet deployment approach.
+This document explains the architectural design and technical details of the portal Quadlet deployment approach.

 ## Why Superuser Access is Required